 Alphonse Littlejohn (a man of many names) is a Seattle community organizer and hooligan.
 Born and raised in the Chicago suburbs, they found themselves on the West Coast in search of themselves and chosen family.
 Midwesterner by heart, Capricorn by nature, they're always working towards collective liberation.
 Al is the Co-Chair for Black Trans Mx, BTMX, a new part of the Black Trans Advocacy Coalition (BTAC), who supports black non-binary/genderqueer individuals in creating community and accessing resources.
 Also known as Avery Noir, he is the Prince of the Royal House of Noir, a kiki ballroom house made by and for black trans* individuals with the purpose of centering and uplifting our narratives.
 With his best friend DJ Discotheque, he (Avery Littledick) also makes up one half of The Dab Boiz - a dastardly duo all about mutual aid, drag, and celebrating black trans* folks.
 When he’s not daydreaming about destroying institutions of oppression, he likes trying out new things, dancing, and playing with their German Shepard pup, Baxley.
 He also has a turtle named Patrick 😊

-Denise Diskin joins the QLaw Foundation as its first Executive Director after nearly ten years of legal practice representing individuals harmed by discrimination, with a particular focus on cases impacting individuals with multiple marginalized identities.
-As an advocate, she enjoys working in partnership with her clients, creating strategies together and working to build individual and community power through informed legal decision-making.
-She is a frequent speaker on employment discrimination, healthcare coverage for transgender and nonbinary people, and LGBTQ access to the legal system.
+Denise Diskin joined the QLaw Foundation as its first Executive Director after nearly ten years of legal practice representing individuals harmed by discrimination, with a particular focus on cases impacting individuals with multiple marginalized identities.
+Her work is driven by the vision of building individual and community power through informed legal decision-making.
+She is a frequent speaker on LGBTQ+ civil rights, employment discrimination, healthcare coverage for transgender and nonbinary people, and LGBTQ+ access to the legal system.

-Before her legal career, Denise worked for several years as a labor organizer, teacher, and community arts program volunteer coordinator and events manager, and served as the Community Outreach Editor of the Hastings Race and Poverty Law Journal.
-She has a long volunteer history with the QLaw Foundation, starting in 2009 as a member of the LGBT Legal Clinic Committee, which she went on to chair from 2011 to 2013.
+Before her legal career, Denise worked for several years as a labor organizer, teacher, and community arts program volunteer coordinator.
+She started volunteering with QLaw Foundation's LGBTQ+ Legal Clinic in 2009, which she went on to chair from 2011 to 2013.
 She then started the LGBT Legal Clinic’s partner clinic with Ingersoll Gender Center and served for several years on the Sher Kung Summer Fellowship Committee.
 She has lived in Santa Cruz, St. Louis, rural Missouri, Baltimore, and San Francisco, but in 2008 found her forever home in the Puget Sound.
-She enjoys riding her bike, hiking with her kiddo, and cheering on Reign FC, Seattle’s outstanding professional women’s soccer team.
+She enjoys riding her bike, hiking, and cheering on OL Reign, Washington’s outstanding professional women’s soccer team.